 - Bake for about 45-50 minutes.
 Center will be gooey until completely cooled.

-- Allow to room temperature or chilled.
+- Allow to cool to room temperature or refrigerate to chill.

 Check out other gluten-free brownie recipes:

 Flourless Gluten Free Brownie Recipe with Ganache Topping Recipe